Maria al-Qibtiyya

-Māriyya bint Shamʿūn al Qibtiyyah, better known as Māriyyah al-Qibṭiyyah or al-Qubṭiyya (مارية القبطية), or Maria the Copt, died 637, was an Egyptian woman who, along with her sister Sirin bint Shamun, was given as a slave to the Islamic prophet Muhammad in 628 by Al-Muqawqis, a Christian governor of Alexandria, during the territory's Sasanian occupation.
-It is a subject of speculation if she married Muhammad or continued to be a concubine.
+Māriyya bint Shamʿūn al-Qibtiyya, better known as Māriyya al-Qibṭiyya or al-Qubṭiyya (مارية القبطية), or Maria the Copt, died 637, was a Coptic Egyptian woman who along with her sister Sirin bint Shamun, was given as a slave to the Islamic prophet Muhammad as a gift in 628 by Al-Muqawqis, a Christian governor of Alexandria, during the territory's Sasanian occupation.
+It is a subject of speculation whether she married Muhammad or continued to be a concubine.

 She spent the rest of her life in Medina, and had a son, Ibrahim, with Muhammad.
 The son died in his infancy, aged 2, and she died almost five years later.

-Al-Maqrizi says that she was a native of Hebenu (ⲡⲙⲁⲛϩⲁⲃⲓⲛ, Ἀλάβαστρων πόλις Alábastrōn pólis, الحفن), a village located near Antinoöpolis.
+Al-Maqrizi says that she was a native of Hebenu a village located near Antinoöpolis.

 Biography

 In the Islamic year 6 AH (627–628 CE), Muhammad is said to have had letters written to the great rulers of the Middle East, proclaiming the continuation of the monotheistic faith with its final messages and inviting the rulers to join.
 The purported texts of some of the letters are found in Muhammad ibn Jarir al-Tabari's History of the Prophets and Kings.
 Tabari writes that a deputation was sent to an Egyptian governor named as al-Muqawqis.
 Maria was a slave who was offered as a gift of goodwill to Muhammad in reply to his envoys inviting the governor of Alexandria to Islam.

 Tabari recounts the story of Maria's arrival from Egypt:

 In this year Hātib b.
 Abi Balta'ah came back from al-Muqawqis bringing Māriyah and her sister Sīrīn, his female mule Duldul, his donkey Ya'fūr, and sets of garments.
 With the two women al-Muqawqis had sent a eunuch, and the latter stayed with them.
 Hātib had invited them to become Muslims before he arrived with them, and Māriyah and her sister did so.
 The Messenger of God, peace and blessings of Allah be upon Him, lodged them with Umm Sulaym bt.
 Milhān.
 Māriyah was beautiful.
 The prophet sent her sister Sīrīn to Hassān b.
 Thābit and she bore him 'Abd al-Rahmān b.
 Hassān.

 The death of Ibrahim caused Muhammad to weep.